-- (a) Removing Engine Air Filter - (1) Remove the access door on left side of lower cowl. - (2) Remove the wing nuts securing the filter.
-Remove the filter. - (b) Cleaning Engine Air Filter
+- (a) Removing Engine Air Filter

+- (1) Remove the upper cowl.

+- (2) Remove the wing nuts securing the filter box cover.
+Remove the filter.

+- (b) Cleaning Engine Air Filter

-The injector air filter must be cleaned at least once every 50 hours, and more often, even daily, when operating in dusty conditions.
+The induction air filter must be cleaned at least once every 50 hours, and more often, even daily, when operating in dusty conditions.
 Extra filters are inexpensive, and a spare should be kept on hand for use as a rapid replacement.